Doug Ford to shuffle cabinet Monday after PC legislator Jim Wilson resigns | CBC News

 Natural Resources and Forestry Minister Jeff Yurek has also been promoted.
 The Elgin-Middlesex-London MPP will become the transportation minister, swapping places with longtime MPP John Yakabuski, who represents Renfrew-Nipissing-Pembroke.

-Meanwhile, Government House Leader Todd Smith will take over Wilson's portfolio as economic development and trade minister.
+Meanwhile, Government House Leader Todd Smith will take over Wilson's portfolio as the minister of economic development and trade.
 The Bay of Quinte MPP was initially announced Friday as Wilson's interim successor.
 Ford is expected to make the role permanent in Monday's shuffle.

+Cabinet newcomer Bill Walker will take over Smith's old job as government and community services minister.

 Monday's shuffle comes only four months after the 21-person cabinet was sworn in.
 The PCs captured a 76 seat majority victory in the June 7 provincial election, marking the first time the party has been in power in nearly 15 years.